jst-seminar-rostlab-tum/eutop-mediamind/docs/USER_GUIDE.md

 ### Crawler Stats

-This page is only accessable for MediaMind admins.
-You can get an overview of the status of the crawling grouped by domains.
-Thus, you see, whether crawling was not successfull or where you should have another look.
+This page is only accessible to MediaMind administrators.
+It provides an overview of the crawling status, grouped by domain.
+This allows you to identify unsuccessful crawls and determine where further investigation may be needed.

 ![Crawler Stats](assets/crawler-stats.png)